Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-The constitution permits workers the right to form unions and to strike, yet this right is limited regarding essential services and compulsory arbitration.[25]
+The constitution permits workers the right to form unions and to strike, however, this right does not include workers in essential services.
+If essential workers were to strike, the minister of labor may force compulsory arbitration depending on the case.[31]
+Essential workers are predetermined by the law, and its definition of essential is broader than international labor guidelines.
 The constitution also provides workers the right to bargain collectively, although there are restrictions placed on these rights.
-The government has discretionary power over the registration of unions and may deny trade union registration on arbitrary and ambiguous grounds.[26]
+The government has discretionary power over the registration of unions and may deny trade union registration on arbitrary or ambiguous grounds.[32]

 The law prohibits anti-union discrimination and provides for reinstatement of workers fired for union activity.
 However, it has been reported that the government does not enforce relevant laws and penalties for violating anti-union discrimination provisions are not sufficient to deter violations.
 Despite the government’s inability to consistently respect workers’ rights with regard to freedom of association and collective bargaining, workers have persisted.[27]